• Home

 The findings indicate that while governments worldwide are actively engaged in creating AI regulations, the sheer speed and transformative nature of AI, particularly generative and agentic systems, present unprecedented challenges.
 According to Omdia’s Principal Analyst for Regulation, Sarah McBride, the proliferation of AI is “reshaping global regulatory frameworks faster than any previous technological wave.”

-The European Union’s AI Act is identified in the report as a benchmark for global standards, providing a comprehensive, risk-based legal framework.
+The European Union’s AI Act is identified in the report as a benchmark for global standards, providing a complete, risk-based legal framework.
 However, the report also notes that many other nations are adopting more targeted, sector-specific approaches, or are focusing on ethical guidelines rather than legally binding rules.
 This divergence in strategies creates a fragmented global landscape.

 Read